maldoinc/wireup/docs/pages/integrations/fastapi.md

 ### Inject FastAPI request

 A key feature of the integration is to expose `fastapi.Request` in Wireup.
+To allow injecting it in your services you must add `wireup.integration.fastapi` module to your service modules when creating a container.

 Services depending on it should be transient or scoped, so that these are not shared across requests.